The day I got my first period my dad bought me flowers and my sisters threw a party.

-This just washed over me and I felt a wave of relief that made me want to simultaneously jump out of my skin and curl up into a ball and weep.
+Instantly I felt a wave of relief wash over me that made me want to simultaneously jump out of my skin with gratitude and curl up into a ball to weep.

 She shepherded me over into a corner to begin a modified series of postures designed to soften the low abdomen and relieve low back tenderness.
-She gave me a lot of support, literally with props and blankets and figuratively, checking in on me periodically as she continued to guide the rest of the class through the rigorous Inversion sequence.
+She gave me a lot of support, literally with props and blankets and also, checking in on me periodically.

 The Sanskrit word Svadhaya can be translated to “self study” or “self motivated study”.